-- Where the instrument is being loaned to a pupil entitled to Free School Meals who is learning with Lincolnshire Music Service.
+- Where the instrument is being loaned to a pupil entitled to Free School Meals.

-- Where the pupil is a Looked After Child learning with Lincolnshire Music Service.
+- Where the pupil is a Looked After Child.

 If you are a school enquiring about our instrument hire please visit our Services for Schools section

-Our Instrument Purchase Scheme offers very competitive rates as it is possible to purchase an instrument VAT free, subject to certain conditions.
+Our Instrument Purchase Scheme offers the purchase of an instrument VAT free, subject to certain conditions.
+The arrangement is a concession run with the approval of HM Revenue and Customs.
 Always seek advice from the instrumental teacher before purchasing a new or second hand instrument.

-In Lincolnshire, the scheme can operate in two ways: either through the Music Service or through the child's school.
+The scheme can operate in two ways: either through Lincolnshire Music Service or through the child's school.